Netflix & Self-Loathing

-“I think I always felt different, even when I was surrounded by friends and people who loved me, I still felt like I didn’t know how to relate to others.”
+“I think I always felt different, even when I was surrounded by friends and people who loved me, I still felt like I didn’t knew how to relate to others.”
 Even as I say the words, I cannot fathom why I’m telling her any of this.
 After all, this current situation is her fault.
 But I just keep talking, because it is something to do.
 “It wasn’t until I was around that age that I thought of it as a bad thing.
 That it made me awful, somehow.
-I started to look for things that I could fix, so that maybe I would fit in and then that odd feeling of not belonging would go away, but it just got bigger and bigger, and I just kept trying to fill that hole of inadequacy until I began to hate myself for changing so much and hating myself for being so different in the first place, so no matter what I chose to do, I just…hated myself.”
+I started to look for things that I could fix, so that maybe I would fit in and then that odd feeling of not belonging would go away, but it just got bigger and bigger, and I just kept trying to fill that hole of inadequacy until I began to hate myself for changing so much, and hating myself for being so different in the first place, so not matter what I chose to do, I just…hated myself.”

 “Okay,” she replies, “but why do you hate yourself now?”

-I laugh without feeling any of the humor of it because the answer is just too ridiculous.
-“I hate myself for hating myself if you can believe it.
+I laugh without feeling any of the humor of it, because the answer is just too ridiculous.
+“I hate myself for hating myself, if you can believe it.
 If I hadn’t listened to you from the beginning, I wouldn’t be who I am right now.
 I could be…so much happier.
 So much nicer to myself.
 I just—I look in the mirror and I feel no connection to the person I see.
 It’s like I’m living in someone else’s body.
 I try to talk to people, and I don’t recognize the words coming out of my mouth, or my own actions.
 The only times I feel really like myself are when I’m alone, or with one of the few people with whom I actually feel comfortable.
 It is an exhausting way to live.”